jamesraymusic/jamesraymusic.github.io/lyrics/one-by-one.md

 _One by one_
 _One by one_

-Oooh, the wedding bell
+Oh, the wedding bell

 [Chorus]
 _One by one_

-Took away all my payne
+Took away all my pals

 [Chorus]
 _One by one_

-Oooh, those wedding bells ring
+Oh, those wedding bells ringing

 [Chorus]
 _One by one_

-Breaking up all gang
+Breaking up the whole gang

-Every party, we were [...]
+Every Friday we bail by [...]
 And party on until saturday
 Saturday night the same thing
-Men we use to swing, woooo
+Man we use to swing, oh

 [Chorus]
 _One by one_

-One by one, those wedding days
+One by one, those wedding bells
+Hooking us
-Look at us
+Grabbing us
-[...]
-[Snatching?] us
+Snatching us

-There is nobody left but me
+There was nobody left but me

 [Chorus]
 _One by one_

-Ratchet, Harry and larry
+First it was Harry and Larry
-Until it was Joe and moe
+Until it was Joe and Moe
 Until the whole gang was gone
-And i was left all alone
+And I was left all alone

 Then you came, on the scene
-The prettious thing, i have ever seen
+The prettiest thing, I'd ever seen
 You gave me fever
 You made me yearn

-Now, will comes my turn
+Now, here comes my turn
-And oooh
+And oh

 [Chorus]
 _One by one_

-One by one, those wedding days
+One by one, those wedding bells

 [Chorus]
 _One by one_

+Hooking us
-Look at us
+Grabbing us
-[...]
-[Snatching?] us
+Snatching us

 There is nobody left at all

 [Chorus]
+_One by one_
 _One by one_
 _One by one_
 _One by one_